 IOC’s Bach arrives in Tokyo; greeted by state of emergency

-IOC President Thomas Bach arrived in Tokyo on Thursday to find Japan's Prime Minister Yoshihde Suga set to declare a state of emergency, which is likely to result in a ban on fans at the Tokyo Olympics as coronavirus infections spread across the capital.
+IOC President Thomas Bach arrived in Tokyo on Thursday just as a ban on spectators at the Tokyo Olympics is likely after Japan Prime Minister Yoshihde Suga announced a state of emergency because of rising coronavirus infections in the capital.

+Suga said the state of emergency would go in effect on Monday and last through Aug.
+22. This means the Olympics, opening on July 23 and running through Aug.
+8, will be held entirely under emergency measures.
+The Paralympics open on Aug.
+24.

+“Taking into consideration the impact of the delta strain, and in order to prevent the resurgence of infections from spreading across the country, we need to step up virus prevention measures," Suga said in announcing the emergency measures.

-Bach largely avoided cameras at Tokyo's Haneda airport and, on a rainy afternoon, went to the International Olympic Committee's games headquarters in Tokyo, a five-star hotel located in the center of the city.
+Bach largely avoided cameras at Tokyo's Haneda Airport and, on a rainy afternoon, went to the International Olympic Committee's games headquarters in Tokyo, a five-star hotel in the center of the city.
 He is reported to need to self-isolate for three days.

-Bach's arrival comes just two weeks before the postponed Tokyo Olympics are set to open.
+Bach's arrival comes just two weeks before the postponed Tokyo Games are to open.
 The IOC and local organizers are attempting to hold the games during a pandemic despite opposition from the Japanese public and medical community.

-At a meeting with medical experts on Thursday, government officials proposed a plan to issue a state of emergency in Tokyo from next Monday through Aug.
-22. The Olympics are to begin on July 23 and close Aug.
-8.

 “How to stop people enjoying the Olympics from going out for drinks is a main issue,” Health Minister Norihisa Tamura said.

 The present state of emergency ends Sunday.
-Tokyo reported 920 new cases on Wednesday, up from 714 a week earlier.
-It was the 18th straight day of week-on-week increases, and was the highest total since 1,010 were reported on May 13.
+Tokyo reported 896 new cases on Thursday, up from 673 a week earlier.
+It's the 19th straight day that cases have topped the mark set seven days prior.
+New cases on Wednesday hit 920, the highest total since 1,010 were reported on May 13.

 Fans from abroad were months ago banned from attending the Olympics.
 But just two weeks ago, organizers and the IOC decided to allow venues to be filled to 50% of capacity but crowds not to exceed 10,000.
 The state-of-emergency will force them to change plans again with a decision probably coming later on Thursday.